jimmy-zx/csc2332-mbqc/report/report.typ

-is especially important in the quantum setting, as quantum algorithms frequently exploit superposition to evaluate a function over many inputs simultaneously, making leakage of algorithmic structure potentially more damaging than in classical computation.
+is especially important in the quantum setting, as quantum algorithms frequently exploit superposition to evaluate a function over many inputs simultaneously, making leakage of algorithmic structure potentially more damaging than in classical computation @Childs2005.
 Ensuring that neither the client’s input nor the structure of the delegated computation is revealed to the server is therefore a central challenge in secure quantum computing.

 A seminal solution to this challenge was introduced in @broadbent2009universal, through the Universal Blind Quantum Computation (UBQC) protocol.
 UBQC enables a